CompSciFutures/APMonitor/README.md

 ![site24x7-heartbeat-settings.png](images%2Fsite24x7-heartbeat-settings.png)

 This will send a heartbeat to [Site24x7](https://site24x7.com) every 5 minutes, and Site24x7 will drop an alarm whenever a heartbeat doesn't arrive or arrives out of sequence +/- 1 minute.
 This ensures availability monitoring will always function, even when one of APMonitor or Site24x7 is down.

 This also means you don't need to expose internal LAN network resources to The Internets.

-If you want to take advantage of / monitor the near-realtime capabilities of APMonitor (+/- 10 secs), setup at least one Site24x7 heartbeat monitor as follows:
+APMonitor's near-realtime capabilities will deliver heartbeats+/- 10 secs, so if you want high-precision alerts drop an alarm is a heartbeat does not arrive bang on 5 minutes apart +/- 10 secs.
+If the alarm is < 60 seconds out,

+To see the accuracy, configure Site24x7 as follows:

 ![site24x7-realtime-heartbeat-settings.png](images/site24x7-realtime-heartbeat-settings.png)

-This will drop an alarm if a heartbeat does not arrive bang on 5 minutes apart.
-If the alarm is < 60 seconds out, Site24x7 will only record the error in their dashboard but won't send an alarm out.
-In this way, you can keep a record of how accurate the near-realtime heartbeat timing is.
+Site24x7 will record the error in their dashboard for anything that is more than +/- 1000 ms out, so you can keep a record of how accurate the near-realtime heartbeat timing is.

-Given the way APMonitor & Site24x7 work together, you will only need one monitored resource like this as the last one in the config file so you get made aware if the near-realtime processing is falling behind schedule.

 See Site24x7 docs for more info:
 - [Heartbeat Monitoring](https://www.site24x7.com/help/heartbeat/)